 This measure provides an indication over time of the effectiveness of FII's international advocacy and communications initiatives to influence customer perceptions of B.C. and its forest management practices.
-Performance data are gathered through a biennial survey of international customers (e.g., large institutional pulp and paper buyers, and wood importers and distributors) conducted by an independent research firm.
+Performance data are gathered by an independent research firm through a biennial survey of target international customers (e.g., large institutional pulp and paper buyers, and wood importers and distributors).

 The survey of international customers is conducted on a biennial basis as a cooperative undertaking between FII, Natural Resources Canada and the Forest Products Association of Canada.
-The survey, which is focused on environmental perspectives, identifies the percentage of customers who agree that

-B.C.'s environmental reputation is as good as, or better than, the average of competing forest products jurisdictions.
-The 2017/18 target was set at 90 per cent; FII anticipates meeting this target.
-For future targets, FII and its partners consider that maintaining a 90 per cent rating represents optimal performance given there will always be some who disagree with timber harvesting of any nature.
+The survey, which is focused on environmental perspectives, identifies the percentage of customers who agree that B.C.'s environmental reputation is as good as, or better than, the average of competing forest products jurisdictions.
+The 2018/19 target was set at 'n/a' as the performance data is gathered biennally.
+For future targets, FII and its partners consider that maintaining a 90 percent rating represents optimal performance given there will always be some who disagree with timber harvesting of any nature.

-Objective 1.2: B.C. is Positioned as a Reliable Global Supplier of Quality Products from Sustainably-Managed Forests
+Objective 1.2: B.C. is positioned as a reliable global supplier of quality products from sustainably-managed forests

 The growing awareness of the benefits of wood products is increasing the demand from consumers for forest products that are produced in an environmentally-responsible manner.
 To help position B.C. to meet this demand, FII delivers a suite of programming that showcases B.C. as a reliable supplier of quality forest products and a global leader in sustaining forest resources and environmental values.
-This positioning will help strengthen awareness of, and interest in, B.C. forest products in major markets; thus, support greater market share, premium positioning and easier access to new markets.
+This positioning will help strengthen awareness of, and interest in, B.C. forest products in major markets, thus supporting greater market share, premium positioning and easier access to new markets.